canalplus/rx-player/doc/architecture/index.md

     Choose which media segments to download and push them to SourceBuffers to then be able to decode them.

-    Various files documenting the Stream architecture should be available in the ``doc/architecture/buffer`` directory.
+    Various files documenting the Buffer architecture should be available in the ``doc/architecture/buffer`` directory.